TechAyurveda/AyurPhenoCluster/README.md

 **Supplementary Tables**

-**Table S1:** Annotation of Nanatmaj features to HPO-IDs
+**Table S1:** Annotation of Nanatmaj features to HPO terms

-**Table S2:** HPO diseases with V,P, K , nV, nP, nK feature counts (May version, dated 2022-10-05)
+**Table S2:** HPO diseases with _V,P, K , nV, nP, nK_ feature counts (May version, dated 2022-10-05)

 **Table S3(a-c):** Mapping of Nanatmaj vikaras to HPO equivalent term id's and term names.
-The HPO Id's with prefix nV, nP and nK is added to the HPO terms included in version used in manuscript( May version, dated 2022-10-05)
+The HPO Id's with prefix _nV, nP_ and _nK_ is added to the HPO terms included in version used in manuscript( May version, dated 2022-10-05).
+Not found is abbreviated as "NA"

 **Table S4:** Diseases in EM clusters (AyurPhenoClusters) with associated genes